ampotos/dynStruct/README.md

 # dynStruct
-dynStruct is a first poc for a tool using dynamoRio to recover internal structure of a binary.
+dynStruct is a in development tool using dynamoRio to recover internal structure of a binary.

 # Setup
 Set the environment variable DYNAMORIO_HOME to the absolute path of your DynamoRIO installation